gabbiedoster/Test1/docs/PROJECTS.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Asgz1kc_olE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The Tribe (2018) is a sports series documentary based on West Seneca West Senior High School's Varsity football program in Buffalo, New York.
-This documentary follows athletes and coaches on and off the field to see the hard work and deadication that goes into defending a state champion title.
+This documentary follows athletes and coaches on and off the field to see the hard work and dedication that goes into defending a state champion title.
 You can watch the rest of the series on my YouTube channel!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Byu1c1Tp0IE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>